- Home

 One of the easiest ways to bring more light into your home is to paint the walls in soft colours.
 While dark colours absorb light, pale colours reflect it, acting like a mirror and scattering light across the room.

-Colourful statement wallpaper and dark-coloured walls might be a bold look, but if you’re looking for light, they’re not the best choice.
+Colourful statement wallpaper and dark-coloured walls might be bold, but if you’re looking for light, they’re not the best choice.

 However, bright white can often look a bit cold, so it can help to choose off-white or cream shades instead, as these create a warmer effect.
-If you want to incorporate some colour, light, neutral, and earthy shades can help maintain a feeling of space.
+If you’d like to incorporate some colour, light, neutral, and earthy shades can help maintain a feeling of space.

 Another good trick is to go for gloss paint instead of matte.
 The glossier your walls are, the more light will be reflected.
-If you don’t like gloss paint, try a semi-gloss for a subtler look.
+If you aren’t keen on gloss paint, try a semi-gloss for a subtler look.

-And don’t forget to paint the ceiling!
+And remember to paint the ceiling.
 Painting it a few shades lighter than the walls creates the illusion of height and makes the room feel bigger, airier, and brighter.

 3. Think about your flooring

-Changing your flooring may not seem like the most obvious choice when it comes to making your home look lighter, but it can have a significant impact .
+Changing your flooring may not seem like the most obvious choice when making your home look lighter, but it can have a significant impact.

 4. Add more mirrors